vippsas/vipps-recurring-api/vipps-recurring-api.md

 When the agreement is accepted by the end user the merchant can send charges that will be automatically processed on the due date.

+The overall idea is:
+* Merchants let users enter agreements in Vipps.
+* Merchants ask Vipps to make charges, and Vipps handles _everything_.
+* Users have the full overview in Vipps, including a link to the merchant's website.

 **IMPORTANT:** The Vipps Recurring API is available for existing customers that have "Vipps på Nett" and a direct integration with the [Vipps eCom API](https://github.com/vippsas/vipps-recurring-api)